itsji10dra/FamilyTree/Readme.txt

 	b) python manage.py runserver
 	c) Open 'http://localhost:8000/' in your browser.
 	d) Login using username: admin, password: admin12345
+	e) Using admin panel, you can add person & relationships.

 2. Launch iOS App
 	a) Open terminal